 Wheaten Sterling is committed to supporting organizations by providing strategic planning, development (fundraising), marketing, communications, financial planning, and other services.
 While some organizations may have internal staff who can support business or planning functions as part of their role, every organization can benefit from an outside perspective and guidance with planning and business management.
 Small and mid-sized organizations may not be able to afford to hire staff to perform planning and business functions and they feel they cannot afford consulting services for strategic planning that is critical to moving their organization forward.

-Virginia has over 25 years experience in the nonprofit sector as an executive, board member, manager and staff accountant.
-She has an MBA in Finance and Healthcare Administration and worked as Chief Financial Officer (CFO) for various nonprofit healthcare organizations.
+Virginia has over 25 years experience as an executive, board member, manager and staff accountant.
+She has an MBA in Finance and Healthcare Administration and worked as Chief Financial Officer (CFO) for various hospitals around the country.
 She has experience in strategic planning, development planning, budgeting and financial management for organizations with annual budgets as small as $40K up to $98M.

-She has served as a board member and officer on various boards inclucing, the Virginia Federation of Humane Societies, a statewide animal welfare organization, the Shenandoah Valley Music Festival, Response Domestic Violence Shelter and Healthy Families.
+She has served as a board member and officer on various boards including, the Virginia Federation of Humane Societies, a statewide animal welfare organization, the Shenandoah Valley Music Festival, Response Domestic Violence Shelter, Healthy Families and His House for Her.

-Virginia Kilmer served as the Chief Financial Officer (CFO) and at the same time served as the Chief Development Officer (CDO) on an interim basis at Best Friends Animal Society.
 Virginia's primary focus is strategic planning, development (fundraising) planning, board development, and team building.
 She also has experience and enjoys working on capital campaigns.
-She is a member of the Association of Strategic Planners (ASP) and the Association of Fundraising Professionals (AFP).
+She is a member of the Association of Strategic Planners (ASP).

 Karen is a corporate development consultant with expertise in strategic social responsibility campaign leadership, solution development, partner management and significant fundraising acumen.
 Karen has secured over $3M in individual and corporate capital campaign donations for a school renovation project, and managed a $9M national United Way campaign for a large retail organization.